Odawara District

 "Great!" said Thackeray.

 Michiko tapped her sister on the shoulder and whispered something to her.
-"That's right!" said Shinako.
-"I almost forgot."
-She took a small envelope out of her purse and handed it to Thackeray.
-"It's a question we had.
-Michiko thought we ought to write it down."
+“That’s right!” said Shinako.
+“I almost forgot.”
+She took a small envelope from her purse and handed it to Thackeray.
+“It’s a question we had.
+Michiko thought we should write it down.”

 Thackeray held up the envelope and flipped it over in his hand.
 "We'll do our best," he said.